Financial Aid Information

-- A student must be accepted for enrollment at the Seminary before an offer of financial assistance is made.
+- A student must be accepted for enrollment at the college/seminary before an offer of financial assistance is made.

 - Enrollment status: In order to qualify for most federal or institutional aid, a student must be enrolled at least half-time (six credit hours) for the Undergraduate program or two courses for the Masters program.
 Some aid programs require full-time status.

 - In order to qualify for Title IV funds, a student must be enrolled in a program leading to at least an Associate’s degree.